China Passport Ranking

-The Chinese passport currently ranks on the 67th place according to the Guide visa index.
+The Chinese passport currently ranks on the 67th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 75 countries.
 Giving it an overall medium-low mobility score.
 Chinese passport holders have visa-free access and visas on arrival to countries such as Thailand, United Arab Emirates, Saudi Arabia and Ukraine.
 Chinese nationals require a visa to enter about 151 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, the European Union, Russia and Japan.

 The People’s Republic of China consists of 22 provinces, 4 municipalities, 5 autonomous regions and 2 special administrative regions.
 The nation is situated in Eastern Asia.
 Some of the biggest neighboring countries are Mongolia, India, Russia and Kazakhstan.
 China has a surface area of 9.5 million square kilometers.
 This makes it the 4th largest country in the world.
 Its climate is extremely diverse from the subarctic north to the tropical south.
 Its terrain is equally mixed comprised of mostly mountains, plains, high plateaus and desserts in the west.

 The overall population of 1.4 billion people makes it the most populated country in the world.
 The capital of the nation is Beijing.
 The most populous city however is Shanghai with over 24 million inhabitants.
 Other major cities are Tianjin, Shenzhen, Guangzhou, Chengdu and Chongqing.
 The largest airport is Beijing Capital International Airport (PEK) with 100 million yearly passengers.
 Beijing is the second busiest airport in the world and has connections to every continent.